 Transcribed from the 14 November 2019 episode of Arab Tyrant Manual and printed with permission of the interviewee.
 Edited for space and readability.
-Listen to the whole interview:
+Audio no longer available.

 If you look at the world through a framework in which the United States is this global police that has its hands in everything, and all other governments have absolutely no agency of their own—no secret intelligence of their own, no torturers of their own, no war criminals of their own, no police of their own—that just betrays a lack of understanding of individual countries’ complexities.